 AmnioBand® Membrane is processed to maintain the integrity of the matrix with the intent to address the issues of the specific and non-specific inflammatory responses.
 AmnioBand® Membrane is used as a wound care scaffold for the replacement of damaged or inadequate integumental tissue such as diabetic foot ulcers, venous leg ulcers, pressure ulcers, or for other homologous use.
 It is intended for single use only.

 Do not sterilize.
 Prescription use only.
 No known sensitizing agents are present in this tissue.
-NOTE: No antibiotics were used in the manufacturing process.
+NOTE: No antibiotics were used in the processing of this tissue.

-Do not use if container seal is not intact or damaged, if container label or identifying barcode is severely damaged, not legible, or missing, if expiration date shown on container label has passed.
+Do not use if container seal is not intact or damaged, if container label or identifying barcode is severely damaged, not legible or missing or if expiration date shown on container label has passed.

 AmnioBand® Membrane should be stored at ambient temperature.
 Do not refrigerate or freeze.
 It is the responsibility of the transplant facility or clinician to maintain the tissue intended for transplantation in the appropriate recommended storage conditions prior to transplant.